hypo69/hypo/pytest/gemini - set 1/en/webdriver/chrome/extentions/__init__.md

 - **Data-driven Tests:** If the version string changes based on build configuration, you might want to use data-driven tests to define different version strings for verification.

-This improved solution addresses the potential issues with the previous response and demonstrates better test writing practices, including crucial error handling and edge case testing.
+This improved solution addresses the potential issues with the previous response and demonStartes better test writing practices, including crucial error handling and edge case testing.
 Remember to adapt this structure to the specifics of your `version.py` module and any external dependencies.
 Remember to replace `from .version import`... with the actual import path.
 If `version.py` is in a different folder, adjust accordingly (e.g., `from mypackage.version import`).